35percent/heygate-regeneration/_steps/netloss.md

 ---
-title: Overall loss
+title: "13,000 council homes lost"
-date: 2019-11-01 00:00:00 -0700
+date: 1997-05-01 00:00:00 -0700
 ---
-Government statistics show that Southwark has lost over 13,000 council homes over the past 20 years.
+Southwark has seen a net loss of over 13,000 council homes in the past 20 years.
+We chart how its estate regeneration policies have led to this decline.

 ![](http://35percent.org/img/clearanceschart.png)